angarsky/diveintopython/learn/variables/set.md

 As above, you can create a set in Python by using a set literal or the `set()` function.

-## Adding an Element to a Set in Python
+## How to Add to a Set in Python

-In Python, you can add elements to a set using the `add()` method.
-Here's an example of number addition to a set:
+In Python, you can add to a set an element using the `add()` method.
+Here's an example of adding to a set:

 ```python
 my_set = {1, 2, 3}  # create a set with initial values